core-wg/oscore/draft-ietf-core-object-security.md

 Note that the kid MUST be the last field of the OSCORE option value, even in case reserved bits are used and additional fields are added to it.

-The length of the OSCORE option thus depends on the presence and length of Partial IV, kid_context, kid, as specified in this section, and on the presence and length of the other parameters, as defined in the separate documents.
+The length of the OSCORE option thus depends on the presence and length of Partial IV, Master Salt, kid_context, kid, as specified in this section, and on the presence and length of the other parameters, as defined in the separate documents.

 ## Encoding of the OSCORE Payload {#oscore-payl}